eead-csic-compbio/EEADannot/README.md

   - Second field is one or more TF name/primary key separated by commas [,].
   - Third field is PubMed id.

-* Actually format the library in footprintDB format:
+* Actually format the library in footprintDB format (will try to use [Plant-TFClass](https://doi.org/10.1016/j.tplants.2023.06.023) to assign TFs to families):

     $ perl create_library4footprintdb.pl